harlanrs/zomboid-functional-gutters/README.md

 ### 1.2 Notes
 TODO Release Priority
-- Move positioning of ui icons bar
+- Update README

+TODO Medium Priority / Next steps
 - Add roof section tooltip
     - need to visualize when 'max' capacity has been reached and show how 'overflow' is calculated
-- Add all text translations
-- Update README

-TODO Medium Priority / Next steps
 - Add additional gutter material types
     - clay using inverted clay tiles and clay pipes
 - Allow blacksmithing option for metal gutter